IBM/detect-secrets-stream/docs/detect-secrets-suite-faq.md

 [remote rejected] gen-db-tool -> gen-db-tool (pre-receive hook declined)
 ```

-Although the pre-receive hook should not fail by design, there have been rare circumstances where it does.
+Although the pre-receive hook should not fail by design, there have been rare instances where it does.
 If so, the development team will be aware that it has timed out; There is no need to report this.

 Please re-attempt the push unaltered.
 If it continues to fail, please open a GitHub issue.

 ### My push has slowed down, what should I do?

 There should be minimal delay to your push introduced by triggering the `detect-secrets` asynchronous scan.
-If this is not the case for you, please open an issue in this repository.
+If this is not the case for you, please open a GitHub issue.

 ### My push was made but my CI / CD didn't trigger or execute?

 Please take care to distinguish between the `detect-secrets-suite` service and other CI/CD.
 e.g.:

-- your org / repo's CI/CD
+- Your organization / repository's CI/CD
 - CI/CD secret checking
 - GitHub Apps
-- pre-commit hooks you have installed locally
+- Pre-commit hooks you have installed locally

-For your own CI/CD issues please refer to your GitHub Organization owner.
+For your own CI/CD issues, please refer to your GitHub Organization owner.

 ### What token types do you scan?